tmychow/tmychow.github.io/_posts/2020-08-05-$15-minimum-wage.md

 [^L]: [BLS 2020](https://www.bls.gov/opub/reports/minimum-wage/2019/home.htm)
 [^M]: [Sherk 2013](http://thf_media.s3.amazonaws.com/2013/pdf/ib3866.pdf)

-However, empirical evidence suggests that even if imperfect targeted, the minimum wage remains useful towards increasing family incomes at the bottom end - with clear positive effects on family incomes below the 20th percentile. [^H]
+However, empirical evidence suggests that even if imperfect targeted, the minimum wage remains useful towards increasing family incomes at the bottom end - with clear positive effects on family incomes below the 20th percentile.
 [^H]: [Dube 2017](http://ftp.iza.org/dp10572.pdf)

 This may be because the minimum wage increases can lead to wage increases for people currently earning above the minimum wage in order to maintain the compensating wage differential.
 Suppose a cashier earns <span>$</span>7.5 an hour and a mechanic with a less comfortable working environment and a higher risk of bodily harm earns <span>$</span>10 an hour - if the minimum wage rises to <span>$</span>10 an hour, many mechanics may become cashiers if their wages don't change, since they are no longer being compensated for the less pleasant working conditions.
 Consequently, a rise in the minimum wage is associated with wage rises for workers up to the 25th percentile, or up to those earning 175% of the minimum wage[^I].